25prabhu10/notes/docs/Languages/Markdown/Markdown_Reference.md

 ### Paragraph and line breaks

 A paragraph is simply one or more consecutive lines of text.
 In markdown source code, paragraphs are separated by two or more blank lines.
-In Typora, you only need one blank line (press `Return` once) to create a new paragraph.
+In Typora, you only need one blank line (press `Return` once) to create a new paragraph

 Press `Shift` + `Return` to create a single line break.
 Most other markdown parsers will ignore single line breaks, so in order to make other markdown parsers recognize your line break, you can leave two spaces at the end of the line, or insert `<br/>`.